JJ/granada-off/text/prologue.md

 ## The title

 This book might be called Granada hacks.
-It might still be, in some future edition. *Hacks* is the title of a series of books that tell you how to use programming languages, or whatever (there is even a Mind Hacks) in ways you had not tought about before.
+It might still be, in some future edition. *Hacks* is the title of a series of books that tell you how to use programming languages, or whatever (there is even a Mind Hacks) in ways you had not thought about before.
 This book will be more or less the same.
 It will tell you how to live and experience and do Granada (and maybe somewhere else) in a new way.

 ## You got me.
 But will you speak about the Alhambra?